 A genuine and concerned breeder who cares about the prolonged safety and health of the mastiffs (and particularly their pup), will ask you a lot of personal questions related to your family, circumstances in general and your history of pets etc.

 You will need to go at least twice to eventually make up your mind after observing as much as possible.
 That is even more so when you have paid for or reserved one, and are just waiting for the weaning period to get over and done with.

 The first and foremost aspect that you need to observe is whether the pup is affable and outgoing.
 You do not want to be stuck with a shy and reserved pet which is no fun.

-How much do Mastiff Puppies Cost?
+How much do Mastiff puppies cost?

 The cost of a mastiff pup depends on where you live, the quality or breed you are after, and where you are buying it from.

-A good quality mastiff which is in sound health and condition and has a good pedigree will range anywhere between $750-$1200 in the USA, around £500 – £800 in England, and generally the same range in rest of the Europe.
+A good quality mastiff which is in sound health and condition and has a good pedigree will range anywhere between $750-$1200 in the USA, around £500 – £800 in England, and generally the same range in the rest of Europe.

-If parents of the puppy are dog show winners, which will be reflective of excellent breed and pedigree, then you can expect to pay higher sums, as you are getting a special canine that will be your companion for good 8-10 years.
+If parents of the puppy are dog show winners, which will be reflective of excellent breed and pedigree, then you can expect to pay higher sums, as you are getting a special canine that will be your companion for a good 8-10 years.

-Let us look at some of the key considerations or options that you need to bear in mind before you make the all important decision of bringing a mastiff pup home.
+Let us look at some of the key considerations or options that you need to bear in mind before you make the all-important decision of bringing a mastiff pup home.